“Spread and Mutation of Science Misinformation”

 Blurred Boundaries: Fake News Discussion & Conflict in Journalism

-Accepted at National Communication Association, 104th Annual Convention, 2018
+Presented at the National Communication Association (NCA), 104th Annual Convention, 2018

 Two distinct, fake news-related phenomena have occurred simultaneously in American public discourse.
 The first involves the sharing of fabricated information meant to imitate real news.
 The second involves accusations of fakeness, even when verifiable information is presented.
 This second phenomenon is most apparent in the field of journalism.